 Instant reward with zero effort.
 ADHD makes it genuinely difficult to pursue delayed rewards.
 Exercise takes effort.
 Building relationships takes time.
 Career goals take sustained focus.
 Porn delivers an intense reward in seconds, with no friction and no waiting.
 For a brain that already struggles with delayed gratification, the pull is enormous.

 Accessibility.
 Porn is available 24/7, on the device in your pocket, for free.
-There’s no barrier to entry, no delay between impulse and action.
-For someone with ADHD, where the gap between impulse and action is already dangerously short, this accessibility is a perfect storm.
+There is very little barrier between impulse and action.
+For someone with ADHD, where that gap is already short, the accessibility increases risk.

 This combination of factors makes porn one of the most ADHD-compatible compulsions that exists.
-Understanding this isn’t about making excuses.
-It’s about recognizing that you’re fighting against real neurology, not just “bad habits.”
+Understanding this matters because you're fighting against real neurology, not just "bad habits."

 ADHD impulse control and porn: the double vulnerability